Posted on: 2021-06-01

 Are you someone with excellent verbal communication skills?
 Or someone who is interested in the culinary scene?
 The Food and Beverage industry is the ideal sector for you!

 The job descriptions between different kinds of restaurants/retail outlets vary.
 For instance, a coffeehouse requires a service crew to have knowledge of the coffee beans.
-A seafood restaurant needs employees with experience with marine lives.
+A seafood restaurant needs employees with experience with marine lives and food preparation.

 There is no one-fit-all resume that can be used across all Food and Beverage Jobs.
 Be sure to read the job description of different service crew jobs and craft the resume based on the requirements.
 You will be seeing much better improvement in your interview chances.

-Without further ado, let’s elaborate on the importance of a service crew resume.
+Without further ado, let’s elaborate on the importance of creating a professional resume for a service crew.
+If you are looking for a resume builder, check out Workclass.co.

-A Service crew job is supposed to be entry-level.
+A Service crew job is supposed to be entry level position.
 This means hiring managers are looking beyond the qualifications of the applicant.
 For example, an applicant who displays excellent customer service in his/her previous job is likely to get hired.
-However, before you can even get a chance for an interview, you will need a solid resume to pique the interest of your hiring manager.
+However, before you can even get a chance for an interview, you will need a professional resume to pique the interest of your hiring manager.

-Workclass.co will guide you along in writing an effective resume for your desired F&B job.
+Workclass.co will guide you along in writing a professional resume for your desired F&B job.

 3 Essential Hard Skills of a Service Crew:

-All restaurants (e.g. Caterers, Restaurants, Food Stalls and Hawker Stalls etc.) licensed by the Singapore Food Agency (SFA) are required to have their food handlers trained in basic food safety procedure.
+All restaurants (e.g. Caterers, Restaurants, Food Stalls and Hawker Stalls etc.) licensed by the Singapore Food Agency (SFA) are required to have their service crew members trained in basic food safety procedure to focus on producing quality food.

 You will be sent to attend the Food Safety Course by your hiring manager.
 Most companies will fully sponsor the fees.
 If you have taken the Food Safety Course, include it under the “HARD SKILLS” section to make yourself a more attractive candidate.

-Part of excellent customer service includes helping customers to order dishes suitable for their appetite.
-It will be advantageous if a candidate has a rich knowledge of food ingredients and terminology.
-It will come in handy when recommending the delicacies of the restaurant.
+Part of providing customer service includes helping customers to order dishes suitable for their appetite and to assist with food preparation and cooking to fill customer orders.
+It will be advantageous if service crew members has a rich knowledge of food ingredients and terminology.
+It will come in handy when recommending the delicacies of the restaurant and preparing food.

-It is also important for the applicants to understand the different kinds of allergies.
+It is also important for the service crew members to understand the different kinds of allergies.
 Some allergies are life-endangering.
-It is essential for a Service Crew to know the food that can trigger allergy reactions.
+It is essential for crew members to know the food that can trigger allergy reactions.

 A Service Crew observes the daily depletion of their ingredients and reports it to the manager/full-timer.
-Some service crews who work in buffet restaurants are required to top up the meats/ingredients regularly.
-Surely, this job will suit those who have a keen eye for details.
+Other crew members who work in buffet restaurants are required to top up the meats/ingredients regularly.
+Surely, this is a challenging job and will suit those who are detail oriented.

-Be specific when you write Inventory management inside your resume.
+Be specific when you write Inventory management inside your resume and include them in your key skills.
 For instance, you can explain in greater detail what kind of inventory you have been managing.
 As mentioned, different restaurants are employing candidates with different F&B skillset.

 Check out the different kinds of Service Crew Jobs and their respective job description in this blog.